-In addition, identifying and adhering to certain hardware and software optimization guidelines helps build a sound foundation that enables your AEM Assets deployment to meet expectations around performance, scalability, and reliability.
+In addition, identifying and adhering to certain hardware and software optimization guidelines helps build a sound foundation that enables your Experience Manager Assets deployment to meet expectations around performance, scalability, and reliability.

-Poor performance in AEM Assets can impact user experience around interactive performance, asset processing, download speed, and other areas.
+Poor performance in Experience Manager Assets can impact user experience around interactive performance, asset processing, download speed, and other areas.

 In fact, performance optimization is a fundamental task that you perform before you establish target metrics for any project.